nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Methods.md

 \right).
 \]

 Fold-local global and radius-only models were retained as comparators.
-The historical sketch-level out-of-fold arrays were preserved for audit comparison but were superseded for final reporting by the identity-disjoint estimates.
+An initial image-level split was retained only as a sensitivity comparison.
+Primary reconstruction results use the garment-identity-disjoint folds.

 This reconstruction is a shared-source consistency diagnostic: \(m\), \(C_2\), and \(S_2\) all arise from the same conditional angular field.
 It does not demonstrate recovery of an independent physical or semantic target.

 ## 3.10 Peak-shell association analysis

-The two prespecified primary quantities were observed peak-shell magnitude \(R_{2,i}(r_i^\star)\) and selected peak radius \(r_i^\star\).
-The primary outcome was peak-shell axial error \(e_i\).
+The primary association concerned observed peak-shell magnitude \(R_{2,i}(r_i^\star)\) and peak-shell axial error \(e_i\).
+Selected peak radius \(r_i^\star\) was evaluated as a secondary, sensitivity-qualified association because it is defined by an argmax over a finite radial domain.

 For confirmatory association analysis, all sketches belonging to garment identity \(g\) were reduced to medians: